Country Director - Nepal

 - Oversee continual security assessments and make adjustments to plans as required.

-- Liaise with Mercy Corps headquarters on critical events, crises, high-risk periods, and incident reporting or security policy changes.
+- Liaise with the Regional and Global security team and Regional Director on crucial events, high-risk periods, incident reporting and security policy changes.

 - Identify, build and manage collaborative partnerships with consortium partners, sub-grantees, donors, local governments and other stakeholders.

-- Coordinate with regional management and Mercy Corps headquarters to formulate and communicate effective public relations and external messaging pertaining to Nepal.
+- Coordinate with country team, regional management and Mercy Corps headquarters to formulate and communicate effective public relations and external messaging pertaining to Nepal.

-- MA/S, equivalent in international development, economics, agriculture, disaster management, political, social science, management, or other relevant field.
+- MA/S or equivalent in international development, economics, agriculture, disaster management, political or social science, management or other relevant field.

-- At least 7-10 years of field experience in leadership position, project/program management positions is preferred.
+- 7-10 years of field experience in leadership position, project/program management positions is preferred.

-- Prior experience in Nepal or South Asia is a plus.
+- Prior experience in Nepal is a plus.

 - Demonstrated understanding of sound project management practices and protocols.